javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 **Two objects are equal only if they are the same object.**

-For instance, two variables reference the same object, they are equal:
+For instance, if two variables reference the same object, they are equal:

 ```js run
 let a = {};